NexTre-dev/retro-gadgets-docs/en/examples/Cutting-Mat-Tutorial.md

 ### Getting started

-First, open the template in your whatever photo editing software you'd like (I will be using [Paint.NET](https://www.getpaint.net/) but you can use any photo editing software you want)
+First, open the template in whatever photo editing software you'd like (I will be using [Paint.NET](https://www.getpaint.net/) but you can use any photo editing software you want)

 Then, make sure you're on the background layer and use the magic wand to select the background color: